Multi-disciplinary child-centred autism assessments and post-diagnostic

-Two-day assessments are available for children aged between 4 and 11 years old and require a referral from a health professional, teacher or social care worker.
-Funding is available for new referrals from families with a household income of £45,000 per year or less, not including benefits.
+Two-day assessments are available for children aged between 4 and 11 years old and require a referral from a health, education or social care professional.

 Frequently Asked Questions

 To track the progress of your application please contact our Family Services team on 0345 300 1348 or email@example.com

 We offer charity-funded (means-tested) autism assessments for eligible children and self-funded assessments for those who don’t meet the eligibility.
 Children must be referred by a health, social care or education professional using the form on our website.
 Once the referral has been clinically accepted, our applications team will get in contact with you to complete the financial application process.
 This can take up to 6 weeks from the initial referral, depending on the amount of applications we’ve received.
 If the referral has been declined the family and referrer will be informed by letter.
 When the referral and paper work process has been completed, we aim to offer you your first appointment within three months.
 Day one of the assessment will be completed by telephone or video conferencing, but the family must attend the centre in Keele, Newcastle-under-Lyme for their day two appointment.